You've probably noticed it for yourself.

-By taking into account their clothing and their grooming, as well as their body language, your video support agents will be able to represent your company in a respectable manner.
+By taking into account their clothing and their grooming, as well as their body language, your video support teams will be able to represent your company in a respectable manner.

-This is especially important if your agents are working from home.
-If they look like they’ve just rolled out of bed, your customers will notice!
+This is especially important if your employees are working from home.
+If they look like they’ve just rolled out of bed, your customers will notice.